 On May 27, 2011, the Company closed an "earn-in" and shareholders agreement with Agnico-Eagle Mines Ltd., whereby Agnico may acquire up to a 75% interest in the Colibri gold project and form a joint venture with the Company by making qualified exploration expenditures and payments to Colibri.
-To earn its 75% interest, Agnico is required to spend a minimum of US\$3.0 million in exploration expenditures over the next three years, of which US\$1.5 million (US\$2,039,035 incurred to date) is to be spent in the first 18 months, as well as complete a positive feasibility study within five years.
-In addition, Agnico will be required to make option payments totaling US\$1,452,000 (US\$218,000 paid to date) over a seven year period.
+To earn its 75% interest, Agnico is required to spend a minimum of US\$3.0 million in exploration expenditures over the next three years, of which US\$1.5 million (US\$2,545,176 incurred to date) is to be spent in the first 18 months, as well as complete a positive feasibility study within five years.
+In addition, Agnico was required to make option payments totaling US\$1,452,000 (US\$218,000 paid to date) over a seven year period.

 After completion of the feasibility study, and Agnico earning its 75% interest, Agnico and Colibri will form a joint venture to develop the Colibri Project.
 As required under this agreement, a Mexican company, Minera Azor Dorado S.A. de C.V. (the "Operating Company") was incorporated as a wholly-owned subsidiary of a newly incorporated British Columbia company, 0901223 B.C.
 Ltd. (the joint venture company) to hold the right, title and interest in the Colibri Project and transfer of the concessions comprising the Colibri Project to the Operating Company.
-The Company owned 100% of the joint venture company up to November 17, 2012, when Agnico exercised its option to acquire a 51% interest.
-Consequently, the Company now holds a 49% interest in the joint venture company.